Jessie M. Soga: Musical education and career

 Soga performed at a "successful concert" of Beethoven's Mass in C major with 90 voices of the Blairgowrie and Rattray Choral Society on 30 March 1899, when her solo singing was commended:

 '"Miss Soga proved a great favourite.
 She is the possessor of a rich mellow voice, which manifests at times the caressing quality characteristic of a daughter of the Orient.
 She was heartily encored for her first song, and responded with a sympathetic rendering of Bonnie Wee Thing; whilst Stay at Home was sweetly interpreted."
 Her outfit was also described in a section called "Some of the Dresses [by Helen]" as "old gold satin, veiled black-striped gauze, the rounded yoke of the high bodice being defined by graduated ruches of black chiffon."

 Soga was a member of Wellington United Free Church in Glasgow, and was the Corresponding Secretary for the church's Christian Endeavour Society.
 Topics that were the subject of the Society's programme included Mission work and Temperance.
-The Society was for younger members of the church, and its aim was to "promote an earnest Christian life among its members."
+The Society was for younger members of the church, and its aim was to "promote an earnest Christian life among its members.".
+A Register of Members of the Band of Hope includes Soga as a member from 1897-1902.
+According to the Church's Annual Report of 1901, there were twenty meetings during the year, with an average attendance of over 200.

 Soga sang a solo "Like as the hart desireth" from Psalm 42 during a Social Evening in the church in May 1902.

 On 1 January 1903, Soga was the contralto soloist in the Coatbridge Choral Union "Grand New Year's Mid-Day Concert" performance of Handel's Messiah, but on that occasion she was described as "weak at the outset but she improved wonderfully as time went on ... her best effort was the passage 'He was despised'."
 She performed the Messiah again in Glasgow City Halls four days later and once more in Turriff on 15 December 1903, with their choral society.